Why cheap groceries will hurt us all in the long run | DW | 14.09.2020

 If the true environmental costs were part of the price tag, food in Germany would have to be much more expensive.
 Researchers have now calculated just how much more.
 One supermarket in Berlin is testing the waters.

 It's because the true cost of food is hidden, researchers from the University of Augsburg and the University of Greifswald have found.
-The real price tag would be much higher if the social and ecological impact of production were considered, said co-author Amelie Michalke, who has been researching external food prices and the true cost of food for the past four years.
+The real price tag would be much higher if the social and ecological impact of production were considered, said Amelie Michalke, a co-author of their report who has been researching external food prices and the true cost of food for the past four years.

 Minced meat would cost about three times as much, and the price for milk and gouda cheese would almost double if environmental costs were added, the researchers calculated.